DavidVasilev1/Nighthawk-guessr/lesson.md

 ## Picture Database (Ethan T.)
+- We have the image database because we need a method of storing image metadata such as the correct coordinates of the location of the photos and the relative path to the images stored in our backend
 - ![image](https://user-images.githubusercontent.com/111910633/233181629-36a561c0-8ba5-4644-ac43-274c74a55dff.png)
 - Used CRUD methods which have create, read, update, and delete rows in the table.
 There is a function     called initEasyImages which populates the 'Images' table with data.
 ![image](https://user-images.githubusercontent.com/111910633/233180602-c81c1931-85a4-4d8e-b738-a091eb803d60.png)